Khosrow B. Semnani is an Iranian-American industrialist, community leader, and philanthropist based in Salt Lake City.

-He was born in 1947 in Iran, studied English in England in 1966 and traveled to the United States.
-He eventually arrived in Salt Lake City, Utah with less than $100 in his pocket.
-He put himself through college working odd jobs, graduating from Westminster College with a Bachelor of Science Degree in Physical Sciences in 1972.
-He received a Masters of Engineering Administration Degree from University of Utah in 1975.
+He was born in 1947 in Iran, studied English in England in 1966, and traveled to the United States.
+He eventually arrived in Salt Lake City, Utah, and graduated from Westminster College with a Bachelor of Science Degree in Physical Sciences in 1972.
+He received a Master of Engineering Administration degree from the University of Utah in 1975.

 To share their good fortune with others, Semnani, with his wife, Ghazaleh, founded the Semnani Family Foundation in 1993.
 The foundation works with a wide variety of organizations to provide humanitarian relief across the globe.
 The foundation also founded the Maliheh Free Clinic in 2005 to provide free healthcare to thousands of uninsured poor people in the Salt Lake City area.